 Bahuaja-Sonene National Park

-The National Park protects an area comprised of tropical rain forest, savanna and intermittently flooded grasslands similar to the Pantanal of Brazil, as well as hills and mountains with elevations ranging from 500 m (1,640 ft) to 2,450 m (8,038 ft).
+The National Park protects an area comprised of tropical rainforest, savanna and intermittently flooded grasslands similar to the Pantanal of Brazil, as well as hills and mountains with elevations ranging from 500 m (1,640 ft) to 2,450 m (8,038 ft).

 The main rivers in the area include the Heath, the Tambopata and the Candamo.
 Bahuaja-Sonene National Park gets its name from the Ese-Eja native Amazonian words for "Tambopata" (Bahuaja) and "Heath" (Sonene).

 Bahuaja-Sonene National Park shares borders with Tambopata National Reserve in the north and Madidi National Park in Bolivia to the east.
-Originally, as an earlier form of protection, the area that includes Bahuaja Sonene National Park and the present-day Tambopata National Reserve was known as the "Tambopata-Candamo Reserved Zone."
+Initially, as an earlier form of protection, the area that includes Bahuaja Sonene National Park and the present-day Tambopata National Reserve was known as the "Tambopata-Candamo Reserved Zone."

 The area of Bahuaja-Sonene is the ancestral land of the Ese'eja indigenous group.
 Living in small communities, they cultivated manioc (yuca), foraged for wild fruits and plants in the forest and hunted for wild animals such as tapirs, deer and game birds.
 Their descendants still reside here.

-Species of flora found inside the Bahuaja-Sonene National Park include: Virola sebifera, Cedrela odorata, Spondias mombin, Celtis schippii, Bertholletia excelsa, Ficus insipida, Hevea guianensis, Cedrelinga cateniformis, Iriartea deltoidea, Calycophyllum spruceanum, Guadua weberbaueri, Theobroma cacao, Miconia spp., Annona ambotay, Swietenia macrophylla, Myroxylon balsamum, Astrocaryum murumuru, Enterolobium cyclocarpum, Mauritia flexuosa, etc.
+Species of flora found inside the Bahuaja-Sonene National Park include Virola sebifera, Cedrela odorata, Spondias mombin, Celtis schippii, Bertholletia excelsa, Ficus insipida, Hevea guianensis, Cedrelinga cateniformis, Iriartea deltoidea, Calycophyllum spruceanum, Guadua weberbaueri, Theobroma cacao, Miconia spp., Annona ambotay, Swietenia macrophylla, Myroxylon balsamum, Astrocaryum murumuru, Enterolobium cyclocarpum, Mauritia flexuosa, etc.